Twins vs. White Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Joe Ryan (8-6) will make his 20th start of the season.
+- The Twins will send Sonny Gray (4-4) to the mound for his 20th start this season.

-- He has earned a quality start 12 times in 19 starts this season.
+- He has earned a quality start seven times in 19 starts this season.

-- Ryan has 16 starts of five or more innings this season in 19 chances.
-He averages 5.9 innings per outing.
+- Gray has five starts in a row of five innings or more.

-- He has three appearances this season with zero earned runs allowed out of his 19 chances this season.
+- He has made 19 appearances and finished four of them without allowing an earned run.

 |Opponent